-Network Function Virtualization (NFV) provides the service providers with flexibility, cost effective and agility to offer their services to customers.
+Network Functions Virtualization (NFV) provides service providers with flexibility, cost effective and agility to offer their services to customers.
 One such service is the network security function which guards the exterior of a service provider or its customers.
+However, the exterior network beyond the service provider NSFs or its customer's NSFs is becoming extremely narrow as NSFs are becoming more pervasive in any portion of networks (service providers, customers, or access networks).

 The flexibility and agility of NFV encourages service providers to provide different products to address business trends in their market to provide better service offerings to their end user.
-A traditional product such as the network security function (NSF) may be broken into multiple virtual devices each hosted from another vendor.
-In the past, network security devices may have been single sourced from a small set of vendors - but in the NFV version of NSF devices, this reduced set of sources will not provide a competitive edge.
-Due to this market shift, the network security device vendors are realizing that the proprietary provisioning protocols and formats of data may be a liability.
+A traditional product such as the network security function (NSF) may be broken into multiple virtual devices each hosted from another vendor. the past, network security devices may have been sourced from a small set of vendors - but in the NFV version of NSF devices, this reduced set of sources will not provide a competitive edge.
+Due to this market shift, the network security vendors are realizing that the proprietary provisioning protocols and formats of data may be a liability.
 Out of the NFV work has arisen a desire for a single interoperable network security device provisioning and control protocol.